Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Seal Entry Points

 Though pantry moths sneak into homes in your groceries, they can also enter on their own.
-Making sure pantry moths can’t get into your home will help prevent future infestation.
+Making sure pantry moths can’t get into your home will help prevent future infestations.
 Examine your house for any cracks, holes, or gaps and seal any you find with caulk.
-Repair or replace damaged weather-stripping and torn window and door screens.
+Repair or replace damaged weather stripping and torn window and door screens.

 Use a Mineral-Based Insecticide Dust